-Scoliosis is a back condition that causes the (back) spine to curve to the left or right side.
-Most cases develop in children between the ages of 9 and 14 during the growth spurt of puberty.
+Scoliosis is a back condition that causes the (back) spine to curve to the side - either left or right.
+Most cases develop in children between the ages of 9 and 14 years during the growth spurt of puberty.
 Scoliosis is usually mild and needs no treatment.
-For more severe cases treatments include a back brace or sometimes surgery to straighten the spine.
+For more severe cases treatments include specific exercises, a back brace or occasionally surgery to straighten the spine.
 A very pronounced front-to-back curve is called a kyphosis, which does not usually need treatment.

 What is scoliosis?

 The word scoliosis comes from the Greek word meaning crooked.
 The back (spine) should look straight, up and down, when you look at someone from behind.
 If the spine has a sideways curve, it is called a scoliosis.

 The curve can bend to the left or to the right.
 The severity of the curve can vary from very mild and barely noticeable to severe.